 You can’t get far today without talking about podcasts.
 They’ve been around for a long time.
 When I first started listening, they were all of the homebrew variety and the only professional one was the Daily Source Code by Adam Curry, but now they are increasingly being produced by large media and publishing companies.

-I think Serial did a great job of showing the power of the medium, which is really the AUDIO medium and goes back to all the radio dramas that were big in the pre-television era.
+I think Serial did a great job of showing the power of the medium, which is really the AUDIO medium and goes all the way back to the radio dramas that were big in the pre-television era.

 Naturally, I have been interested in sampling them and seeing what might be interesting.
 In fact, I used to have a significant commute, but now it is shorter, so I don’t get quite as much time to listen.
 Even so, a significant portion of the time is spent listening to literary podcasts.

 It isn’t easy to make a good book podcast, just because there are SO MANY books.
 Many of the ones I have sampled have focused on YA and fantasy, which is fine and understandable given the audience sizes, but not my cup of tea.

 The obvious go-to choice is the New York Times Book Review.
 This is a staple and is always good if for no other reason than they get access to the good authors.
 Sometimes I’d rather hear from the reviewer than the author, but this is a consistent high-quality podcast that has made the transition to Pamela Paul as host.
 They also discuss publishing news and add in a personal note with what they are reading (a favorite married book nerds topic).
 This allowed me to discover Emmanuel Carrere.

 One podcast that is excellent but not literary specific is Studio 360 with Kurt Andersen.
 Just excellent.
 The American Icons series is especially strong, but this podcast addresses creativity in all its forms and Andersen gets the people talking about what creativity means to them, not just about their latest works.
 They have recently moved to Slate.